rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 export default App;
 {{< /highlight >}}

-The example shows you, that whether working with primitives or objects doesn't make any difference for the previously used JavaScript array methods.
+The example shows you that it doesn't make any difference for whether you are working with primitives or objects when using the previously applied JavaScript array methods.
 You would still use the array concat method to add an item, the array map method to update item(s), and the array filter method to remove an item.
 However, this time having an identifier for each item gives you more control over the array than having only indexes as before for the array manipulations.

 <hr class="section-divider">